sadmanhoque/TF-Experiments/EKS-project/README.md

 This is a TF project based on deploying a working EKS cluster, it is primarily based on the documentation here: https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/eks_cluster

 The goal is to utilize this script to deploy a functional full stack web application.
+But for this example we are simply deploying the default nginx server, for anything else update the test-k8-manifest.yaml file by replacing the container image 'nginx:latest' with the url:tag of wherever the desired image is hosted, for example the ECR repo link.

 kubernetes-manifest file documentation: